Jedpoet/LaEngine/README.md

 1.  **Install a TOML library:** For Python 3.11+, the built-in `tomllib` can be used.
 For older versions, a third-party library like `tomli` is needed.
 This dependency should be added to `pyproject.toml`.

-2.  **Define Data Structures:** Use Python's `dataclasses` or regular classes to define the core game objects.
+2.  **Define Data Structures:** (Completed in `data_models.py`) Use Python's `dataclasses` to define the core game objects with type hints.
 This makes the code cleaner and less error-prone.
 Based on the TOML format, we'll need:
     *   `WorldSetting`: To store the world description, nouns, etc.
     *   `UserSetting`: To store the player's name, description, and initial status.
     *   `StoryNode`: To store node descriptions, next nodes, conditions, etc.